SequAna-Ukon/TrueOrtho/README.md

-# OrthoFind
+# TrueOrtho
-OrthoFind is a comprehensive Nextflow pipeline for automated ortholog identification, domain analysis, and functional annotation across multiple species.
+TrueOrtho is a comprehensive Nextflow pipeline for automated ortholog identification, domain analysis, and functional annotation across multiple species.
 It integrates homology search, ortholog assignment, and domain conservation analysis into a single streamlined workflow.

 # 📋Overview
-OrthoFind performs a multi-step analysis to identify and validate orthologous genes:
+TrueOrtho performs a multi-step analysis to identify and validate orthologous genes:

 1. **Homology Search** - Identifies homologous sequences using jackhmmer
 2. **Ortholog Assignment** - Assigns orthologs using eggNOG-mapper and KOG/COG annotations